Chinese Pinyin Setup in

 - You will not have other input methods available in Taiwan, including Zhuyin / Bopomofo, Cangjie, etc. (This does not mean you cannot write out standalone Zhuyin with the PRC keyboard however.
 It is in the soft keyboards, as I explain on my Windows 7 Zhuyin setup page.)

 - There are times when the system gets confused, especially when you are also working in Simplified characters: it starts out in a Simplified font anyway, and won't let you change that line to a Traditional font.
 For many people the easiest solution is to erase the entire line or even open a new document and start over.
 (This has also happened to me when switching between "Chinese (PRC)" and "Chinese (Taiwan)", so I probably shouldn't blame "Chinese (PRC)" for this alone.

-First, if you haven't done so already, return to step #1 and set up the PRC IME for Simplified characters.
+(If you haven't done so already, return to step #1 and set up the PRC IME for Simplified characters.)

-Then, with the Language Bar set to the PRC "CH" and in the "MSPY" input method (in this screen shot, notice the first two icons in the Taskbar),
+Wiith the Language Bar set to the PRC "CH" and in one of the "MSPY" input method (as showin in this screen shot taken before before the 2010 update),

 - Click the Options menu icon and then in the menu click "Options..."